 Let set for five minutes.

-Ladle mixture onto dehydrator trays covered with Teflex sheets.
+If using a dehydrator, ladle mixture onto dehydrator trays covered with Teflex sheets.
 If you don’t have Teflex sheets you can use parchment paper – but do not use waxed paper!
 You have been warned!

 Quickly spread the mixture as thin as you want it – generally the thinner the better, to a point.
 This recipe made exactly two full dehydrator trays for an Excalibur dehydrator.

 These are honestly the best flaxseed crackers we’ve ever had.
 They aren’t at all tough, but they also aren’t so delicate that they break apart.
-And the flavour and texture are wonderful – not at all too flaxy.
+And the flavor and texture are wonderful – not at all too flaxy.

 Let us know what additions you have made to this recipe!